 As a child, Frida was stricken with polio in her right leg at the age of six.
-Despite this "handicap," she played soccer, boxed, wrestled, and became a champion swimmer.
-She spoke and wrote English, loved to use foul language in Spanish, loved floor length native Mexican dresses, and similar to Anne Frank, she kept a diary, but written in the last decade of her life.
+Despite this handicap, she played soccer, boxed, wrestled, and became a champion swimmer.
+She spoke and wrote English, loved to use foul language in Spanish, loved floor length native Mexican dresses, and similar to Anne Frank, she kept a diary, but written during the last decade of her life.

 On August 21, 1929 in Coyocoan's ancient city hall in a ceremony performed by the town's mayor, she and Diego were married, becoming his 3rd wife.
 There were three witnesses... a hairdresser, a homeopathic doctor, and Judge Mondragon of Coyoacan.

 In their union, both were unfaithful with Frida having had affairs with both men and women, including the one with Leon Trotsky when he and wife Natalia stayed with them at the Blue House in 1937.
 In response to Diego's affair with her younger sister Cristina, Frida cut her hair to show her desperation to the betrayal.
 The two divorced in 1939 but remarried a year later and remained so until her death on July 3, 1954.

 Frida seems to have always wanted to children.
 In early May 1932, while in Detroit with Diego, she became pregnant for the second time.
 Knowing there were risks, she chose to abort as she had with an earlier pregnancy.
 She was given medication and castor oil.
 When that failed, continued to grow her unborn child until July 4th when she miscarried.
 In a painting started five days later, she depicted her experience of the miscarriage at Henry Ford Hospital.

 "I had such hope to have a little Dieguito who would cry a lot, but now that it has happened here is nothing to do but put up with it..."